axibase/atsd-use-cases/Chart_of_the_Day/us-inflation/README.md

 ![](images/us-inflation.png)
 [![](images/button-new.png)](https://trends.axibase.com/491c2442#fullscreen)

-*Fig 1.* The chart above tracks percentile inflation for the United States for a two-decade period beginning in 2000 and uses an `alert-expression` and **[threshold]** configuration to highlight values greater than the 90th-percentile and less that the 10th-percentile values.
+*Fig 1.* The chart above tracks percentile inflation for the United States for a two-decade period beginning in 2000 and uses an `alert-expression` and **[threshold]** configuration to highlight values greater than the 90th-percentile and less than the 10th-percentile values.

 ### Overview